misaelo2/Ansible/README.md

 Steps

-0. Put your own Openstack-key in "hot.yml" key zone
+0. Put your own Openstack-key in "hot.yml" key zone and in ansible.cfg

 1.  launch the stack in your Openstack project via "hot.yml"